Rajit Manohar

 B.S., M.S., Ph.D.
 (1998) Caltech

-John C. Malone Professor of Electrical Engineering
+John C. Malone Professor of Electrical and Computer Engineering

 Professor of Computer Science